Cognigy/Documentation/docs/ai-copilot/getting-started.md

 5. Create a second Flow for AI Copilot.
 6. In the AI Copilot Flow, add the [Set Grid Node](../ai/build/node-reference/ai-copilot/set-grid.md) to modify and preview your grid from within the Flow.
 7. Add your desired [AI Copilot Flow Nodes](../ai/build/node-reference/ai-copilot/overview.md).
 This can be, for example, a [Profile Node](../ai/build/node-reference/ai-copilot/identity-tile.md) with your user's most important information, an AI-powered [Sentiment Node](../ai/build/node-reference/ai-copilot/sentiment-tile.md) displaying the user's current attitude, or a [Transcript Node](../ai/build/node-reference/ai-copilot/transcript-tile.md) with the transcribed content of the conversation.
-8. Add the content, which will be displayed within the AI Copilot Workspace.
+8. Add the content that will be displayed within the AI Copilot workspace.
 9. Make sure that the Title ID's in the Nodes correspond to the titles in Copilot Grid Configuration in the Set Grid Node.

 ## Create an Endpoint